zcadditions/ZCA-Bootstrap-Template-for-1.5.6-v2.0.0c/README.md

 This Zen Cart template uses a [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) foundation to provide an updated look-and-feel to your Zen Cart.
 Since the template is standards-based, it's easier to make layout changes to your store.

+**Note**: This branch is no longer maintained.
+For the most recent updates for the Bootstrap 4 Template for zc157 and later, please use [this](https://github.com/lat9/ZCA-Bootstrap-Template) repository.

 ## Zen Cart Links

 **Support Thread:** https://www.zen-cart.com/showthread.php?223910-ZCA-Bootstrap-4-Template-Support-Thread